I will be migrating my site from Wix as soon as is practical due to ethical issues.

 In 2021 I was invited to make a 1 min 15 secs experimental film, Swallow, about my fridge for a collage work by women from 3 continents curated by writer /artist Susanna Crossman and shown at Carthorse Orchestra, an online literary and philosophical salon run by David Collard on 19th June 2021.

-I have a pamphlet of text and images forthcoming with Gorse Editions in 2023
+I have a pamphlet of text and images forthcoming with Gorse Editions in 2024 (I change this every year but it will happen).
+These are just some examples - nowhere is ever up to date.

 I created my first sound only piece (without words), We Were Never Real, for the Dark Outside broadcast as part of Aerial Festival in 2020.
 Prior to this I created a spoken word/harmonica piece for The Dark Outside as part of the Waltham Forest London Borough of Culture event in 2019.
 I also contributed a track, Acts of Unsay, to the Biblioptapes/The Dark Outside album Diary Of a Madman, a fundraiser for Ukraine in 2022.
 My track 'night lull in asteroids of human' appears on the Peace and Plenty compilation from Blackford Hill Audio, which A Closer Listen called "the greatest gut punch" in their review.

-In September 2021 I originated and produced "if trees were lone women what would they sound like", my site specific sound installation commissioned by Sanctuary Lab, a public engagement work that brought together the sounds, music and words of 141women, in 10 languages, from 5 continents around the world in the trees of Galloway Forest.
+In September 2021 I originated and produced "if trees were lone women what would they sound like", my site specific sound installation commissioned by Sanctuary Lab, a public engagement work that brought together the sounds, music and words of 141 women, in 10 languages, from 5 continents around the world in the trees of Galloway Forest Dark Sky Park over a 24 hour period.

 Birl of Unmap a Help Musicians Fusion Funded album with Scottish composers Kinbrae is my collaborative response to St Ninian's, a former mining site/ Charles Jencks land art site near Kelty in Fife.
-Released on 11th February 2022 by Full Spectrum Records in the US and The Dark Outside in the UK, on tape and CD, the album was critically acclaimed with widespread radio play across the BBC, KEXP, and a host of experimental and community stations in the UK, US and around the world, with the CD and UK tape selling out within 48 hours.
-In addition to originating the album and track concepts, writing, speaking, singing and arranging my own and other voices, I also originated and researched track concepts, directed and arranged the words of other voices included according to my concepts/questions, and titled the album and all tracks.
-I provided the field recordings on Carbide Fizz and Half Seen Truths of the M90, play harmonium on the opening and closing tracks and spinning top on Undersouls.
-I undertook all research and oral history recording and did the additional arrangements.
-Birl of Unmap was performed live at the Queen's Hall in Edinburgh on 27th April, 2022 as part of James Yorkston's Tae Sup series and there was a special edition t short collaboration with 1 of 100. (reviews and interviews page up soon)
+Released on 11th February 2022 by Full Spectrum Records in the US and The Dark Outside in the UK, on tape and CD, the album received widespread radio play across the BBC, KEXP, and a host of experimental and community stations in the UK, US and around the world, with the CD and UK tape selling out within 48 hours.
+Birl of Unmap was performed live at the Queen's Hall in Edinburgh on 27th April, 2022 as part of James Yorkston's Tae Sup series and there was a special edition t short collaboration with 1 of 100.

 " What sets Birl of Unmap is the voices...It’s a beautifully arranged work, with full credit to Clare Archibald for allowing space for the contributors but keeping the voices embedded in the music rather than sitting on top.
 It’s her research and recordings that give Birl Of Unmap a historical heft, the real sense of location and time" A Closer Listen, 2022